mathiasertl/django-xmpp-http-upload/README.md

   something that is sensible for your environment.
 * `XMPP_HTTP_UPLOAD_URL_BASE`:
   The domain used to create upload/download URLs when a new slot is requested by the XMPP server.
   By default, the domain used to access the slot API is used.
+This is useful if the XMPP server accesses the webserver under a different URL then the user.
 * `XMPP_HTTP_UPLOAD_URL_HTTPS`:
   Ensure returned GET and PUT urls to be https.
 May be needed if protocol is not correctly recognized automatically.